 - Temple of Hathor, Dendera

 This morning we travel north from Luxor to visit the magnificent Temple of Hathor at Dendera.
-Its newly cleaned ceilings have revealed fabulous blue paint and intricately detailed astronomical ceilings.
-The main temple here is Ptolemaic and Roman Period in date, and is distinguished by its Hathor-head column capitals – a woman’s face with heavy wig and cow’s ears.
-We will ascend to the roof of the temple for fine views, and to visit the rooftop chapels, one of which contains a cast of the famous Dendera Zodiac, as the original once located here is in the Louvre Museum in Paris.
-On the walls of the temple are a number of cartouches, the name rings in which the royal name were written, but they have been left blank, a reflection perhaps of the uncertain political times of the 1st century B.C.
-Evidence of this tumultuous period of Egyptian history is spectacularly depicted on the rear wall of the temple where we see a depiction of Cleopatra VII and Caesarion, her son by Julius Caesar, later to be murdered by Octavian’s supporters after the conquest of Egypt by Rome.
+Its newly cleaned tombs have revealed fabulous blue ceilings with intricately astronomical details.
+The main temple dates from the Ptolemaic (305 – 30 BC) and Roman (30 BC – c.
+300 AD) periods, and is distinguished by its Hathor-head column capital, being a woman’s face with heavy wig and cow’s ears.
+We will ascend to the roof of the temple for fine views, and to visit the rooftop chapels, one of which contains a cast of the famous Dander Zodiac; the original once located here is in the Louvre Museum in Paris.
+On the walls of the temple are a number of cartouches, the name rings in which the royal name were written, but they have been left blank, a reflection perhaps of the uncertain political times of the 1st century BC.
+Evidence of this tumultuous period of Egyptian history is spectacularly depicted on the rear wall of the temple where we see a depiction of Cleopatra VII (r.
+51 – 30 BC) and Caesarian (47 – 30 BC), her son by Julius Caesar, later to be murdered by Octavian’s supporters after the conquest of Egypt by Rome.
 This is the only surviving representation of Cleopatra VII identified on the wall of an Egyptian temple.
 As with all Egyptian temples, the temple does not stand alone within the outer mud brick enclosure wall.
 We will also be able to view a smaller temple dedicated to Isis, a mammisi (divine/symbolic birth house), a sacred lake, a sanatorium (where people would go to receive divine inspiration and healing dreams), and a later Christian basilica.

 Day 13: Sunday 8 December, Luxor’s West Bank